-If you are interested in learning more about bullying, the following websites may be helpful:
+If you are interested in learning more about bullying, the following websites may be helpful: prevnet.ca: A website about fostering healthy relationships that helps children, teenagers, parents and teachers prevent, recognize and respond to bullying.

-witsprogram.ca: Helps elementary school children deal with bullying.
-It provides information and resources for children, parents and teachers.

 stopbullying.gov: Provides resources to support parents and teachers in preventing and responding to bullying.